nuhil/kohana-twitter-bootstrap-generator/README.md

 the URLs of front end and backend of your newly created app (If you are in Mac).
 Otherwise, Open the browser and go to [http://localhost/kohana/] (http://localhost/kohana/) OR [http://127.0.0.1/kohana/] (http://127.0.0.1/kohana/) if you are in other than Mac.

+**Demo
+You can see an implemenation here: [http://youtu.be/h97NBcLANwU](http://youtu.be/h97NBcLANwU)

 **Precautions**
 * Make sure `wget` works in your system.
 Also make sure your php has cURL, mcrypt, GD enabled and Apache has mod_rewrite enabled.
 Those are needed to kohana.